code-dot-org/code-dot-org/apps/src/blockly/TESTING.md

 # Mainline Blockly Manual Testing
 Whenever the mainline `blockly` package version is being upgraded, manual testing should be included to ensure there are no regressions or issues with the version bump.

-The following is a manual test checklist to follow and may not be extensive:
+The following is a manual test checklist to follow and may not be extensive.
+The estimated time to complete the following checklist is 15-30 minutes.

 # For All Mainline Blockly Labs
 - Page loads - check for errors and unexpected warnings in console - keep console open throughout manual testing process.
 Look out for deprecation warnings.
 - Context menu works (copy, duplicate, collapse, expand, disable, delete, paste).
+Right-click anywhere on workspace to open menu.
 - The different themes are rendered properly (Modern, High Contrast, Protanopia, Deuteranopia, Tritanopia, and each of these can be combined with dark mode).
 There are 10 different ways to render workspace.
+    - In particular, check High Contrast since font size changes and pay particular attention to custom fields.
 - Drag any block from toolbox.
 Block connects to other blocks.
 When you delete the block, the trashcan animates.
 - The cursor changes appropriately as you move it throughout workspace, hovering over different types of blocks.
 - Click on the 'Show Code' button and confirm generated code looks correct (modal).